ts4z/barge.org/content/resources/chips/gallery/1994/index.md

 We don&#8217;t have pictures of other chips in this design, but we have seen a white chip with triple edge spots.
 There may be others.

+Chip images provided from the collection of Tom Sims.